jlord/git-it-electron/README.md

 #### Git

-We recommend installing [GitHub Desktop](http://desktop.github.com) (free) because it installs Git in the most consistent way across supported operating systems (Windows and Mac).
-We won't use the app itself in the challenges (but it is really useful once you get going in Git!), just the Git that it install for you.
+We recommend installing Git on your computer by installing the [newest version](https://git-scm.com/downloads) from the Git website.

-Note—If you're using Windows, you should use the **Git Shell** app as your terminal—it is installed with GitHub Desktop.
+Note—If you're using Windows, you should use the **Git Shell** app as your terminal—it is installed with Git.
 In Mac and Linux you can use the app **Terminal**, which is already on your computer.

 #### Text Editor